Wing IV

 Digital Equipment Corporation (DEC)

-Replaced The minicomputer king whose founder dismissed the personal computer, then watched the PC make his machines obsolete.
+Replaced The minicomputer king whose founder Ken Olsen dismissed the personal computer, then watched the PC make his VAX machines obsolete; Compaq bought the wreckage in 1998.

 1998 CE b.
 1957 CE · 41 years